Blog

 While neurotransmitters inside your gut don’t reach your brain, their precursors can.
 Amino acids such as tryptophan, tyrosine, and phenylalanine can be transported across the blood-brain barrier, where they are used to biosynthesize serotonin and dopamine - neurotransmitters responsible for mood and cognitive function.

-Researchers have completed several studies on probiotics for anxiety and depression.
-While some show no effect compared to a placebo, other studies show that certain probiotics can influence anxiety and depression scores.
+Researchers have completed several studies on probiotics for anxious or depressed mood.
+While some show no effect compared to a placebo, other studies show that certain probiotics can influence anxious or depressed mood scores.
 While more research is necessary, for some people, certain probiotic strains may improve mood and mental health.

 There are some specific benefits of probiotics for women, too.
-For example, a daily probiotic may help improve chronic UTIs and vaginal infections.
+For example, certain strains may help with keeping the urinary tract and vagina healthy.
 Experts believe that one reason vaginal infections happen is because bacteria from the stool migrate to the vagina.
 If harmful bacteria can do this, it makes sense that beneficial bacteria can, too.

-One study found that people who took L. rhamnosus GR-1 and L. fermentum RC-14 for 60 days improved asymptomatic bacterial vaginosis (BV).
-The probiotics helped vaginal flora to return to normal without any reported side effects.
+One study found that people who took L. rhamnosus GR-1 and L. fermentum RC-14 for 60 days improved the vaginal microbiota.
+The probiotics helped increase good lactobacilli bacteria in the vaginal area without any reported side effects.

-Research also shows that taking probiotic capsules by mouth may help chronic or recurring UTIs.
+Research also shows that taking probiotic capsules by mouth may help with urinary tract health.
 Scientists believe these bacteria may stick to the lining of the urinary tract and prevent harmful organisms from growing.
 In particular, L. rhamnosus and L. fermentum may be effective for this purpose.

 Your Cholesterol Levels May Improve